namnn96/email-service/README.md

 ## To-do
 #### Retry Policy
-* Retry policy for job queue
+* Retry policy for a job OR
-* Retry policy for failed email provider(s)
+* Retry policy after a certain period of time if all email providers fail

 #### Job Queue
 * Return job's ID on top of 201 HTTP status